Courses

 Intermediate Latin dance with emphasis on step patterns from the bronze and silver level International Latin syllabus.
 The class will include a selection from rumba, cha cha, samba, jive and paso doble.

-Explorations of various Latin-American dance forms with emphasis on Salsa.
+Explorations of various Latin-American dance forms with an emphasis on Salsa partner dance.
 Students will learn to execute beginning dance steps in Salsa and other Latin dance forms.
-Emphasis will be on social dances.
+The course is focused on social dance.

 Formerly PE 560A